StormDotNet/Storm.NET/README.md

 var c = Storm.Func.Create(a, b, (aValue, bValue) => aValue + bValue);
 ```

-When a *Storm function* is created using the `FromStates` flavour, it's value is evaluated from the states informations of the dependencies.
+When a `StormFunc` node is created using the `FromStates` flavour, it's value is evaluated from the states informations of the dependencies.
 For each dependency, the state information contains:
  - `VisitState` either:
    - `NotVisited`: The dependency was not impacted by the current update.